Rule matching algorithm

 On this page

 Rules can contradict or override each other.
-On this page, we explain the logic that we use to handle contradicting Rules and consequences.
+This guide explains how to handle contradicting Rules and consequences.

 Your index may contain many Rules, so you need to be careful not to repeat yourself, or create conflicting Rules.
 Most Rules target different and distinct situations, so this is usually not a concern.